skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 | | **Max Drift** | 23.56 m | 6.92 m |
 </div>

 This scenario varies from the first in that the car exits from the same edge camera that it entered from.
 In addition, the route becomes slightly more complex, introducing turns and crossing the same camera (camera 1) at two different times.
+The Kalman Filter struggled with this maneuver; its prediction model drifted linearly, resulting in a Max Drift of 23.56m .
 The Graph Optimization leverages future constraints to interpolate turns, cutting the error percentage by more than half (0.62% vs 1.38%) and keeping the maximum drift within single digits.

 ### Demo 3: Two Cars, Spatially Sparse
 <div style="display: flex; justify-content: space-between; gap: 10px;">